augustustung/react-native-ping-pong-game/README.md

 Ping Pong game in React Native without engine or library

-You will play with a simple AI bot
+You can choose playing with a simple AI bot or 2 player

 install package
     expo install expo-av